 Ford spent three years as an assistant coach at the University of Rochester, working with sprinters and 400-meter hurdlers under the direction of head coaches Tim Hale (1998) and Richard Mackenzie (1999-2000).
 In 1998, Ford helped guide the Yellow Jackets to indoor-outdoor Associate of American Universities titles.
 The AAU is a 61-member organization of the leading public and private research and graduate institutions in the nation.
 Rochester established eight school records in sprints and relays while Ford was a member of the coaching staff.

-During his time at Baylor, Ford collected six relay All-America honors.
-In 1996, the 4x400 team finished second at the NCAA Indoor Championships, after finishing first at the Southwest Conference Championships.
+At Baylor, Ford collected six relay All-America honors.
+In 1996, the 4x400-meter relay team finished second at the NCAA Indoor Championships, after finishing first at the Southwest Conference Championships.

-During his time at Baylor, Ford was considered the nation’s best 4x400 leadoff leg.
-In 1995, he sparked the Bears national title relay team to a school-record time of 3:00.60 -- then the fifth-fastest outdoor time in NCAA history -- during the preliminaries of the NCAA Championship meet.
+Ford was considered the nation’s best 4x400-meter relay leadoff leg.
+In 1995, he sparked the Bears national title relay team to a school record time of 3:00.60, then the fifth-fastest outdoor time in NCAA history, during the preliminaries of the NCAA Championship meet.
 In that race, Ford ran a 45.51-second split.
-He also turned in second-place finishes in the 400 meters at the 1993 Southwest Conference Indoor Championships and at the 1995 SWC Outdoor Championships.
+He also turned in second place finishes in the 400 meters at the 1993 Southwest Conference Indoor Championships and at the 1995 SWC Outdoor Championships.

 Ford’s relay success reached beyond his Baylor experience.
-In 1995, he was a member of the bronze-medal East 4x400 team at the U.S. Olympic Festival.
+In 1995, he was a member of the bronze medal East 4x400-meter relay team at the U.S. Olympic Festival.
 While in high school, he won the 400 meters at the American Amateur Union Junior Olympics in record time.
 Ford also added New York State and Eastern States championship titles in the quarter-mile to his resume.